dm03514/blog/go/introduction-to-race-conditions/README.md

 ## Conclusion

 Go exposes concurrency as a first class citizen and makes it dead simple to use.
 This comes at the cost of reasoning about concurrent correctness and data races.
-On top of this many of the popular web environments, have runtimes and deployment models that remove the need.
+On top of this, many of the popular web environments, have runtimes and deployment models that remove the need.
 Careful consideration must be given to concurrent memory accesses and shared memory when programming in go.
 It's critically important to understanding: "Will this code be executing concurrently?" and if so "Is this code thread-safe"?
 Once this is understood go provides great testing utilities (`-race`) to help gain confidence in concurrent correctness.
-In addition to `-race` I have also had a ton of success detecting race conditions using a Structured analysis technique named `Candidates & Contexts`.
+In addition to `-race` I have also had a ton of success detecting race conditions using a Structured analysis technique named [`Candidates & Contexts`](https://medium.com/dm03514-tech-blog/golang-candidates-and-contexts-a-heuristic-approach-to-race-condition-detection-e2b230e70d08#0783).